Search for an item here.

 • Region 6 - China

-All Regions or Region 0 DVD is playable in any DVD player but since most of our DVDs are NTSC formatted, they are only playable in any DVD player which supports NTSC format.
-We have found that Apex and Cyberhome Players even play PAL format.
+All Regions or Region 0 DVD is playable in any DVD player but since most of my DVDs are NTSC formatted, they are only playable in any DVD player which supports NTSC format.
+I have found that Magnavox Players even play PAL format.
 They are very cheap players roughly $25.00 to $35.00 at Wal-Mart or Best Buy.

-All Regions or Region 0 also applies on DVD player, such DVD player is commonly known as multi-region DVD player.
-It is capable of playing DVD coded in any region.
-It usually supports both PAL and NTSC format, but old players may only support one format so please check the DVD player manual, or with the manufacturer, if in doubt.
+All Regions or Region 0 also applies to a DVD player, such a DVD player is commonly known as a multi-region DVD player.
+It is capable of playing DVD's coded in any region.
+It usually supports both PAL and NTSC format, but old players may only support one format so please check the DVD player manual, or if in doubt, check with the manufacturer.

 What is DVD Format?